FENECON Industrial XL Operating Instructions

 Non-compliance with the safety rules is considered a reasonably foreseeable misuse.

-Other misuses include in particular:
+2.9.
+Other misuses

 • improper transportation, installation, assembly, trial operation or operation that may damage the product,